 It took me by surprise on one of my first shows to get a phone call from an overseas listener, saying how much he was diggin’ the show – and providing me with some info on one of the tunes I’d just played!

 If you could present a show that is not your own, which show would it be?
 Why?

-I’m a fan of a lot of different styles of music – from the 60s sounds of West Africa and the Caribbean to groovy 60s mod/beat to post-punk… so I guess El Ritmo, Soulsides, Jamdown and Burn The Airwaves would be the best fit – and they are some of my favourite shows on RTR.
+I’m a fan of a lot of different styles of music – from the 60s sounds of the Caribbean and West Africa, to groovy mod/soul dancers, to garage and punk.
+I’m on the El Ritmo roster and occasionally guest on Soulsides, Jamdown and Burn The Airwaves – they are some of my favourite RTR shows.

 What do you do in real life?

 I’m very lucky that playing music IS my real life!
-I DJ a lot at places like Devilles Pad, Hula Bula & Defectors, play in several bands (inc. Rocket to Memphis & The Isolites) and teach music when no-one’s looking.
+I DJ regularly at the Hula Bula Bar & Defectors (Sunday Record Hop), play in several bands (inc. Catzilla and Bang Bang Betty & the H-Bombs) and teach music when no-one’s looking.